-Astrology Symbols Guide – discover the meaning of astrological symbols in your birth chart.
+Astrology Symbols Guide – discover the deeper meaning of astrological symbols in your birth chart.

-This astrology symbols guide is a quick reference list of many of the commonly used (and some lesser known) astrological symbols, zodiac signs and glyphs used by modern astrologers.
+The astrology symbols guide is a quick reference list of many of the commonly used (and some lesser known) astrological symbols, glyphs and zodiac signs used by modern astrologers.

-Use the sharing button above and add astrology symbols to your favorites for ongoing reference as you get you know your natal horoscope.
+Use the share buttons to tell your friends and add astrology-symbols.com to your favorites for ongoing reference as you get more familiar with your birth chart (your natal horoscope).

-Because astrology is constantly evolving there is always new information: asteroids, planetoids, dwarf planets, plutonians, goddesses, centaurs (and/or whatever next enters our collective imagination) and so new astrology symbols and glyphs are always being created.
+Because astrology is constantly evolving there are always new astrology symbols for asteroids, planetoids, dwarf planets, plutonians, goddesses, centaurs and/or whatever next enters our collective imagination!
+New astrology glyphs and symbols are always being created.
 Our intention is to include as many current astrological symbols as possible here so that we have a dynamic and ever-growing list!

 Zodiac Signs and Their Astrology Symbols